midev247/mocha/docs/index.md

 More information can be found in the [Node.js documentation](https://nodejs.org/api/esm.html).

 > Mocha supports ES modules only from Node.js v12.11.0 and above.
 Also note that
-> to enable this, you need to add `--experimental-modules` when running
+> to enable this in vesions smaller than 13.2.0, you need to add `--experimental-modules` when running
 > Mocha.
-Last, but not least, the ESM implementation Mocha is not yet
-> stable so given that the specification in Node.js may
-> change, this may necessitate changes in Mocha's integration.
+From version 13.2.0 of Node.js, you can use ES modules without any flags.

 ## Running Mocha in the Browser